 - General Practice and Emergency

-PGY2’s are rostered to work weekdays with occasional weekend work.
-Overtime is strictly limited.
-Through out rotations, opportunities may arise out of hours and PGY2’s are expected to discuss changes in work schedules with their allocated term supervisor.
+TMOs are rostered to predominantly 5-day rosters with occasional weekend work dependent on rotations.
+Overtime is strictly limited to ensure an appropriate work/life balance while rostering remains flexible.
+Throughout rotations, opportunities may arise out of hours, and TMOs are expected to discuss changes in work schedules with their allocated term supervisor.

-The Eyre Far North is a beautiful part of the world offering breath-taking coastlines, pristine beaches and a friendly local community.
-The region is renown for seafood and surfing and is home to the infamous shark-cage diving.
+The Eyre Far North is a beautiful part of the world offering breathtaking coastlines, pristine beaches, and a friendly local community.
+The region is renowned for seafood and surfing and is home to the infamous shark cage diving.

-With award-winning restaurants, the ability to experience the food journey from product to plate (or sea to plate, as it may be), it’s a great place to eat and relax.
+With award-winning restaurants, and the ability to experience the food journey from product to plate (or sea to plate, as it may be), it’s a great place to eat and relax.
 It’s also a good place to take a tour – snorkel with sea lions?
-Tuna? swim with dolphins, swim, paddleboard, fish or hike.
-Visit the koalas, kangaroos or take a 4WD tour through the Port Lincoln and Coffin Bay National Parks.
-There is an abundance of activity and offerings within the region to make you fall in love with the region.
+Tuna? swim with dolphins, swim, paddleboard, fish, or hike.
+Visit the koalas, and kangaroos or take a 4WD tour through the Port Lincoln and Coffin Bay National Parks.
+Activity and offerings are abundant within the region to make you fall in love with the region.

 For information about the intern application process, please refer to the SA Health Careers website.